the-dev-syntax/Ecommerce-Template/README.md

 --------------------------------------
 > auth.config.ts this is the father.
 1. Auth.ts takes from it and override it with a complete Auth structure.
-2. middleware.ts takes from config directly.
+2. middleware.ts takes from config directly,
+3. middleware runs in Edge Runtime while Auth.ts runs on Node and dns for DB queries.

 > both auth.config.ts and middleware.ts has to be edge runtime compatible.
 > not Auth.ts that is why it can call DB.